With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Pennsylvania

-It welcomes tiny houses, especially Elizabethtown and Philadelphia.
-Philadelphia has no minimum tiny house size requirements, but the tiny house builders should follow the 2009 IRC.
+It welcomes tiny houses, especially those in Elizabethtown and Philadelphia.
+Philadelphia has no minimum requirement for tiny house sizes, but tiny housebuilders should follow the 2009 IRC.

 -